PlasticRanger

 Perhaps the most popular TPU-made product among the masses is phone cases.
 Cases made from thermoplastic polyurethane are flexible, stylish, and, most importantly, long-lasting (if you don’t want to keep buying new cases).

 The only drawback is that the cases will be more susceptible to everyday wear and tear.
-However, the case will still provide good protection for your phone.
+However, the case will still provide reasonable protection for your phone.

 Automotive

-TPU boasts fantastic scratch and aging properties, making it a wonderful choice for the highly sophisticated automotive industry.
-It’s a cheaper solution for manufacturers, thanks to its fast molding cycles.
+TPU boasts fantastic scratch and aging properties, making it an excellent choice for the highly sophisticated automotive industry.
+Thanks to its fast molding cycles, it’s a cheaper solution for manufacturers.

 Aging and scratch resistance properties and its inexpensive nature make TPU material applicable in gear knobs and console parts.